jub3i/tree-kill/README.md

 ###tkill(pid, cb)

-Sends signal `signal` to all children processes of the process with pid `pid`, including `pid`.
-Signal defaults to `SIGTERM`.
+Sends signal `SIGTERM` to all children processes of the process with pid `pid`, including `pid`.
 When the killing is complete `cb` is called.

 ###tkill(pid)